American Journal of Physics®

 Designing figures

 Most figures in AJP are printed at a width of one text column, about 3.4 inches (8.6 cm).
 When necessary, a wide figure can be printed across both columns.
-Be sure to make a test print on a black-and-white printer, at the final printed size, to check the brightness, contrast, font sizes, and line weights.
+Be sure to print the figure at the production size to check the brightness, contrast, font sizes, and line weights.
+The smallest font should be 8 pt in size (1 mm in height) when the figure is printed at the required width.

 Color in Figures

 AJP encourages the use of color to enhance the clarity and aesthetic appeal of figures.
 All figures submitted in color will appear in color in the online version of AJP.
 However, the printed version of AJP ordinarily does not use color for figures, so color should not be the only mechanism used to convey essential information.
 For example, in a graph showing multiple curves, you may refer to a curve as the "red dashed line."
 Labels and arrows can also be used to clarify what would otherwise be apparent from color.
-When appropriate, you may include a parenthetical "(color online)" in the figure caption, just to let readers know that the online version is prettier.
+When appropriate, you may include a parenthetical "(color online)" at the beginning of the figure caption, either to let readers know that the online version is prettier or to point out that print readers may miss essential features.

 If the use of color in a figure is essential to the content of an article, then authors may pay to have the figure printed in color.
 Color printing is expensive.
 The current rates are: